JaySanders95/Rock-Paper-Scissors-Lizard-Spock/README.md

 ![](../Rock-Paper-Scissors-Lizard-Spock/assets/images/navbar.jpg)
 - The title of the game is displayed at the top of the page next to the two option buttons.
 - The Navigation bar is displayed at the top of the screen, it only gives the player two options as there are only two relevant options for the user to choose, 'rules' and 'game'.
+- The background colour matches that of the footer, with white text to compliment it.
 - Clicking the 'rules' button will hide the current display (if not already on the rules section) and then display the rules, with a smooth transition time to add aesthetic.
 - Clicking the 'game' button will hide the current display (if not already on the game section) and then display the rules, with a smooth transition time to add aesthetic.
 - Once rendered in a different size, the logo and the text will auto shrink in size to fit nicely for the user aesthetic.